 Royal College of Emergency Medicine Menu Menu

-Advisory Appointments Committee
+Advisory Appointments Guidance

-Advisory Appointments Committee
+Advisory Appointments Guidance

 In this section you can find guidance relating to the The Royal College of Emergency Medicine's role in the local appointment of Consultants, via the Advisory Appointments Committee (AAC) process.
 In addition to the College’s statutory responsibilities which are outlined below, the AAC process forms an important part of the College’s commitment to maintaining and developing high professional standards in Emergency Medicine.